-Without a doubt, one of my best trips of 2017, and favourite places in Australia is Kangaroo Island.
+Without a doubt, one of my favourite Australian trips, and favourite places in the country is Kangaroo Island.
 It’s not as well known and frequented as other Aussie destinations, and I hadn’t actually heard of it before I moved to Australia, however, after stumbling across a few photos on Instagram, I knew I had to go.
+It has the most stunning scenery, incredible wildlife and beautiful accommodation.
+Here are some of our favourite things to do in Kangaroo Island.

 Things to Do in Kangaroo Island